Unusual winter mini-break destinations

 For starters you can visit the Alternative Wolf and Bear Park in Schapbach (open in the winter months from 10.00 to 16.00, then 10.00 to 18.00 from March).
 Most of the bears have been rehabilitated from captivity and the keepers provide insight into their recovery and their life at the park.
-A 2G+ system is in operation for visits.

 You can also visit the Mundenhof animal and nature park for free (donations welcome).
 Near Freiburg its open year-round, with plenty of cycle paths nearby.

 Freiburg itself has a great cathedral with a Gothic tower, a history museum, picturesque squares and the Augustinermuseum which houses a renowned art collection of works ranging from the Middle Ages to the Baroque period.
-Visits are currently only possible with proof of a booster or vaccination/recovery certificate less than 3 months old for those over 18 years.

 Where to stay